4.8 Initial Child Protection Conferences

 If parents do not wish to attend the conference they must be provided with full opportunities to contribute their views.
 The social worker must facilitate this by:

-- The use of an advocate or supporter to attend on behalf of the parent (subject to the Conference Chairs agreement);
+- The use of an advocate or supporter to attend on behalf of the parent (subject to the Independent Chairs agreement);

-- Enabling the parent to write, or tape, or use drawings to represent their views;
+- Enabling the parent to represent their views in another way;

-- Meeting the Conference Chair prior to conference;
+- Consideration should be given to meeting the Independent Chair prior to conference;

 - Agreeing that the social worker, or any other professional, expresses their views.